-The group audit committee confirms that it has reviewed the system of internal control.
-It has received the reports of the risk committee and has conducted a formal review covering all controls including financial, operational, compliance and risk management.
+The Kelda Holdings Audit Committee confirms that it has reviewed the system of internal control.
+It has received the reports of the Risk Committee and has conducted a formal review covering all controls including financial, operational, compliance and risk management.
 No significant failings of internal control were identified during these reviews, limited weaknesses were identified, none of which are significant and all have clear action plans to address them in an appropriate time frame.